-Music Man’s St Vincent appeared last year, and this hugely individualistic statement designed by Annie Clark (aka St Vincent) might well have been conceived to better fit the female form, but it has the sort of cool that should appeal to chaps, too.
+Music Man’s St Vincent electric guitar appeared last year, and this hugely individualistic statement designed by Annie Clark (aka St Vincent) might well have been conceived to better fit the female form, but it has the sort of cool that should appeal to chaps, too.

 At the start of this year, Music Man announced an Indonesian-made Sterling version of the instrument at a third of the price, on review here.

 The St Vincent, aside from its shape, goes for a Fender-ish recipe with a 648mm (25.5-inch) scale, a trio of pickups and a five-screw bolt-on maple neck on a rather non-Fender mahogany body.
 From the base of the body to the tip of the headstock the guitar covers around 1,016mm (40 inches), which is about 38mm longer than a Stratocaster.

 The St Vincent’s angular body with its distinct chamfering is around 41mm at its centre, and tapers down to 26mm at the tip of the bass-side lower bout.
 The St Vincent employs a version of Music Man’s ‘vintage’ two-post vibrato, placed flat on the body with no upbend, bent-steel saddles and a die-cast block.
 There is also a Gibson 305mm (12-inch) radius’d fingerboard.

 Strapped on, the St Vincent is very slightly neck-heavy.
 After playing time, though, it doesn’t feels particularly odd.
 More unusual is the St Vincent’s pickup and control setup.